mjskay/uncertainty-examples/proportions.md

-Hypothetical Outcome Plots (HOPs) for proportions
+Hypothetical outcome plots (HOPs) and quantile dotplots for proportions
 ================

-Here is a quick example of hypothetical outcome plots (HOPs) for proportions
+Here is a quick example of two frequency-framing approaches to visualizing the uncertainty in a proportion: hypothetical outcome plots (HOPs), which are useful when you are using a medium that supports animation, and quantile dotplots, which are useful when you are using a medium that does not support animation.

 ## Setup